 Directive made this day of (month, year).

-1 , being of sou nd mind, willfully, and

-voluntarily make know

-artificially prolonged u low, and do hereby de umstances set forth be
+1, being of sound mind, willfully, and voluntarily make known my desire that my life shall not be artificially prolonged under the circumstances set forth below, and do hereby declare that:

-(a) If at any time I should have an incurable injury, disease, or illness certified to be a terminal condition by two physicians, and where the application of life-sustaining procedures would serve only to artificially prolong the moment of my death ((and where my physician determines that my death is imminent whether or not life sustaining procedures are utilized)).
+(a) If at any time I should have an incurable injury, disease, or illness certified to be a terminal condition by two physicians, and where the application of life-sustaining procedures would serve only to artificially prolong the moment of my death (fand where my physician determines that my death is imminent whether or not life sustaining procedures are utilized)).